Where Fightin' Blue Jackets Were Made!

 He trained with Company 954 at Camp Ward.

 John H. Bradley, up until June 2016, was thought to be one of the flag raisers at the second flag raising at Iwo Jima.
 As it turns out, he was in the first flag raising photo and not the iconic He attended training at Farragut and went on to receive the Navy Cross.

 If you have any information on when he graduated Farragut, we would very much appreciate receiving it.
 We do not have his exact graduation date, neither do we have his class photo.

 become a state senator and then governor of Idaho.

 William W. Laxson who went on to become the state surgeon for the Idaho Army National Guard

 Leo F. Buscaglia who went on to become a successful writer and motivational speaker; often referred to as "Dr. Love."

-We are also looking for rosters as many that we do have are damaged and or missing names.
+We are especially in need of the following rosters as the ones we have are damaged and missing names:

 Please be aware that due to size and space limitations, we can not add all of the photos to our webpage.